AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-02-19-getting-started-with-jekyll-and-github-pages.md

 bundle exec jekyll new . --force
 ```

+{% aside %}
-> **Warning**: The second option may end up overwriting existing files.
+  **Warning**: The second option may end up overwriting existing files.
 Alternatively, you could set up the project in a different directory and copy over the files when it's done so you have more control.
+{% endaside %}

 The end result should be this simple directory structure: